-- Creation of defined, Ecology-approved investigation and cleanup approaches that can be efficiently applied during development - Provision of a framework that requires minimal Ecology oversight yet allows for Ecology engagement if requested
+- Creation of defined, Ecology-approved soil sampling and cleanup approaches that can be efficiently applied during development projects. - Provision of a framework requiring minimal Ecology oversight, unless it is requested. - Reducing delays associated with soil sampling, cleanup selection, and permitting for new residential development projects. - Minimizing costs associated with MTCA compliance, especially those related to Ecology oversight, consultant fees and cleanup methods.

-- Limiting delays associated with investigation, cleanup selection, and permitting for new residential development projects - Minimization of costs associated with MTCA compliance related to Ecology oversight and/or consultant fees - Allowing for ongoing homeowner/resident notification and awareness of not only the potential existence of LA pesticide contamination, but also of cleanup remedies and BMPs (for residents and during construction activities) to help manage potential contamination
+Allowing for ongoing resident notification and awareness of not only the potential existence of LA pesticide contamination, but also of cleanup remedies and ways to help manage potential contamination.